Earth1998/MCSA/README.md

-# An interpretable multi-context self-alignment framework for continual drug response prediction and pharmacogenomic analysis
+# MCSA: An interpretable multi-context self-alignment framework for continual drug response prediction and pharmacogenomic analysis

 **An interpretable multi-context self-alignment framework for continual drug response prediction and pharmacogenomic analysis**